stinkyink/book-publishing-guide/chapter2.markdown

 run through the feature set with a fine-tooth comb and make sure that what you’re paying for is what you want!

-There’s a great resource over on the website <a href="http://absolutewrite.com/forums/forumdisplay.php?f=22" rel="external">Absolute
-Write</a>, which helps you
-check up on digital publishers and if anyone has ever had an issue with them
+There’s a great resource over on the website [Absolute Write](http://absolutewrite.com/forums/forumdisplay.php?f=22), which helps you check up on digital publishers and if anyone has ever had an issue with them

 If you’re not interested in other methods of publication and are ready to go,